-This tutorial will show you how to remove rust stains from your antique and vintage clothing without damaging the fabric.
+In this tutorial I’ll show you how to remove rust stains from antique and vintage clothing without damaging the fabric.

 - boiling water

 Here’s how the petticoat looked before: many large and small spots, mainly at the shoulder.
 Probably the petticoat was dried on a metal hanger sometime.

 The lemon juice recipe is for ‘rust stains on white washable materials […] This method is rather slow but does not injure delicate white cotton or linen fabrics.’
 (A Manual Of Home-Making, 1919)

 Squeeze the lemon to saturate each rust stain with some drops of lemon juice.